-When custody is contested, the child’s or incapacitated adult’s voice can get lost.
-The Court may appoint a Guardian ad Litem (GAL) to speak for the child/incapacitated adult in divorce, paternity, guardianship, and grandparent visitation cases.
+A child’s voice can get lost when parents fight over custody.
+The Court may appoint a Guardian ad Litem (GAL) to speak for the child in divorce, paternity, guardianship, and grandparent visitation cases.

-The job of a GAL is to conduct an investigation and determine what is in the child/ward’s best interests.
-The GAL conducts home visits and interviews the parties, children/ward, and anyone else who may be helpful.
+The job of a GAL is to conduct an investigation and determine what is in the child’s best interests.
+The GAL then issues a report that outlines the facts and makes recommendations.

 How We Help